Skip to main content

 Rate limiting

-Rate limited per user; requests beyond your limit return 429.
-See Rate Limiting.
+Rate limited per user, not per device.
+Requests beyond your limit return 429.
+See Rate Limiting for the burst and steady-state figures.

 Status